SleepyXm/true-walker/README.md

 - **Import usage** — what does this file actually use from what it imports, and where?
 - **Type structure** — what fields do these types carry, what do they extend?
 - **Function signatures** — what goes in, what comes out?
-From those signals it builds a semantic model of the codebase.
+From those signals it builds a behaviour model of the codebase.
 A function that returns `data+error` and sits behind a POST route is probably a write handler.
 A file that imports a database driver, defines column-annotated structs, and returns records is probably the persistence layer.
 The names don't matter — the behavior does.

 ---